ppenteado/ominas_doc/wiki_out/demo/stars_example.rst

  .. code:: IDL

- idl stars.example
+ ominas stars_example

- or from within IDL using:
+ or from within an OMINAS IDL session using:

  .. code:: IDL

- @stars.example
+ @stars_example

  After the example stops, later code samples in this file may be executed by pasting them onto the IDL command line.